Get

 9. To Clean and Soothe Injuries

 Feline saliva contains enzymes.
 When your cat licks a wound, the enzymes have an antimicrobial effect that can speed healing and help keep wounds clean.
-It’s always best to keep a close eye on large wounds and speak to your veterinarian for advice.
+It’s always best to keep a close eye on large wounds and speak to a veterinarian for advice.

 10. As a Bonding Exercise